george-ajayiola/Intrusion-detection-lab-with-wazuh/README.md

     ![](img/update-ip.png)

-    restart the agent after taking the steps above
+    restart the agent after taking the steps above (this is  if the IP was actually different from that of the wazuh server)
      ```
      sudo systemctl restart wazuh-agent
     ```